maropu/lljvm-translator/README.md

-Since existing tools can generate LLVM bitcode from functions written in some languages (e.g.,  [Numba](https://numba.pydata.org/) for Python, [Clang](https://clang.llvm.org/) for C/C++, [DragonEgg](https://dragonegg.llvm.org/) for Fortran/Go, and [Weld](https://www.weld.rs/) for cross-library optimization), this library targets at easily injecting the bitcode into JVMs.
+Since existing tools can generate LLVM bitcode from functions written in some languages (e.g.,  [Numba](https://numba.pydata.org/) for Python, [Clang](https://clang.llvm.org/) for C/C++, [DragonEgg](https://dragonegg.llvm.org/) for Fortran/Go, and [Weld](https://www.weld.rs/) for cross-library optimization), it is useful to inject the bitcode into JVMs.
+An objective of this library is to provide not a full-fledge translator but a restricted one for easily injecting these functions into JVMs.

 Note that the core component is refactored from [lljvm](https://github.com/davidar/lljvm) (credit should go to the original author).